-- 1. Open the WorkSpaces console at https://console.aws.amazon.com/workspaces. - 2.
+- 1. Open the WorkSpaces console at https://console.aws.amazon.com/workspaces/v2/home. - 2.
 In the navigation pane, choose Directories. - 3.
-Choose the Directory ID for your WorkSpaces. - 4.
-Under Authentication, click Edit. - Click Edit Certificate-Based Authentication.
-5. - Check Enable Certificate-Based Authentication.
-6. - Confirm that your private CA ARN is associated in the list.
-The private CA should be in the 7. same AWS account and AWS Region, and must be tagged with a key entitled euc-private-ca to appear in the list. - Click Save Changes.
-Certificate-based authentication is now enabled.
-8. - 9.
-Reboot your Windows WorkSpaces on WorkSpaces Streaming Protocol (WSP) bundles for the changes to take effect.
-For more information, see Reboot a WorkSpace.
+Choose the Directory ID for your WorkSpaces.

-10. After rebooting, when users authenticate via SAML 2.0 using a supported client, they will no longer receive a prompt for the domain password.
+- 4. Under Authentication, click Edit. - 5.
+Click Edit Certificate-Based Authentication. - 6.
+Check Enable Certificate-Based Authentication. - 7.
+Confirm that your private CA ARN is associated in the list.
+The private CA should be in the same AWS account and AWS Region, and must be tagged with a key entitled euc-private-ca to appear in the list. - 8.
+Click Save Changes.
+Certificate-based authentication is now enabled. - 9.
+Reboot your Windows WorkSpaces on DCV bundles for the changes to take effect.
+For more information, see Reboot a WorkSpace. - 10.
+After rebooting, when users authenticate via SAML 2.0 using a supported client, they will no longer receive a prompt for the domain password.